emmahewson/mp2_travel_quiz/TESTING.md

 There were 4 errors, some occurring on multiple elements:

 * An empty "action" attribute on the form
+* Fix: remove the action attribute
 <details><summary>Screenshot</summary>
 <img src="">
 </details>

 * A stray </input> end tag
+* Fix: remove the tag
 <details><summary>Screenshot</summary>
 <img src="">
 </details>

 * An error relating to the "role" attribute on the tie-break buttons images (based on a method to improve accessibility for background images that I researched online)
+* Fix: remove role attribute
 <details><summary>Screenshot</summary>
 <img src="">
 </details>

 * An empty "src" attribute on the highlight images (which would be populated by the JavaScript)
+* Fix: Give the src a value of one of the highlight images as a placeholder (removing the src entirely throws up a different error)
 <details><summary>Screenshot</summary>
 <img src="">
 </details>